openthread/ot-docs/site/en/guides/commissioner/build.md

 These key and certificate files are used to establish secure sessions between the Commissioner and Border Agent.

+> Note: If you changed the default installation directory, you'll need to update `"ThreadSMRoot" : "{/usr/local}/etc/commissioner"`.

 ### Non-CCM configuration

 The Pre-Shared Key `PSKc` is used to establish a secure session between the Commissioner and Border Agent.
 To connect to a Non-CCM Thread network, update `PSKc` in `non-ccm-config.json`.

+> Note: If you changed the default installation directory, you'll need to update `"ThreadSMRoot" : "{/usr/local}/etc/commissioner"`.

 ## Commission a joiner